rid9/evd/README.md

 # Running

-To run the application, either start it by typing `ksd -b` at the command prompt.
+To run the application, either start it by typing `evd -b` at the command prompt.